Court records reveal failures following loss of Chief’s pistol

 He was the victim of an impersonation by his brother Cole Orndorff.
 Cole Orndorff identified himself as Cheyne Orndorff when he was arrested on drug charges.
 Cole Orndorff would later plead guilty to five misdemeanor charges, including one for impersonating his brother.
 He was sentenced to the time he had already served and three years of informal probation.

-An error in a law enforcement data base identified Cheyne Orndorff, the victim of the impersonation, as the person who committed the crime.
-Despite repeated efforts to correct the records, Cheyne Orndoff continued to be listed as perpetrator, not victim.
+An error in a law enforcement database identified Cheyne Orndorff, the victim of the impersonation, as the person who committed the crime.
+Despite repeated efforts to correct the records, Cheyne Orndoff continued to be listed as the perpetrator, not victim.

 Police said they relied on the probation information in searching the house.
 They refused to believe Orndorff’s statements that he was not on probation and had documents to prove it in his car, parked nearby.
 Orndorff asks in a recording what crime his “probation” was for.